toAtulArora/radiation/README.md

 #### Garrulous version
 Hi

-I apologise for the extremely short notice.
-Today (tonight for some people) we'll have the third session of **Φ@I Radiation** at 10 00 (GMT).
+Tomorrow we'll have the fourth session of **Φ@I Radiation** at 10 00 (GMT).
 Please visit [the website](http://github.com/toAtulArora/radiation) for a link to join.
 It will be posted shortly there.
-We hope to make this happen weekly (or once a fortnight at least).
+This weekend we intend to start revision of Mechancis, by Landau, with the ambitious goal of completing the entire series.
+Bhati has agreed to do the first session.
+Kishor will present his research in the research section.
 Looking forward to seeing everyone.

 Sincerely